bgd-labs/aave-proposals-v3/src/20241108_Multi_OnboardAndEnableSUSDeLiquidEModeOnAaveV3MainnetAndLidoInstances/OnboardAndEnableSUSDeLiquidEModeOnAaveV3MainnetAndLidoInstances.md

 | Max LTV               | 90%   | -     | -     |
 | Liquidation Threshold | 92%   | -     | -     |
 | Liquidation Bonus     | 3.0%  | -     | -     |

+Finally, sUSDe on Aave V3 Mainnet will be removed from Isolation Mode on Aave v3 instance.

 ## References